Nissan Silvia: Silvia Varietta

 In Japan, Nissan offered a retractable hardtop variant of the Silvia, called the Varietta.
 The Varietta was built by Autech and was based on the Spec-S model, featuring the same naturally aspirated engine, with a choice of the 5-speed manual transmission or the 4-speed automatic transmission.
-This is a rare type of Nissan Silvia which is uncommon in most places as only 1143 cars were produced.
+Only 1143 cars were produced.

 New Le-Seyde

 Mitsuoka produced an updated version of their Mitsuoka Le-Seyde (also known as the New Le-Seyde) based on the S15 Silvia, built in limited quantities in 2000.
 As with the original Le-Seyde, it used the S15 Silvia's centre portion, engine, and underpinnings.